 One of the key psychological theories behind positive affirmations is self-affirmation theory (Steele, 1988).
 So, yes, there are empirical studies based on the idea that we can maintain our sense of self-integrity by telling ourselves (or affirming) what we believe in positive ways.

-Very briefly, self-integrity relates to our global self-efficacy—our perceived ability to control moral outcomes and respond flexibly when our self-concept is threatened.
-So, we as humans are motivated to protect ourselves from these threats by maintaining our self-integrity.
+Briefly, self-integrity is related to our overall self-efficacy, our perceived ability to control moral outcomes and respond flexibly when our self-concept is at stake.
+We as humans are motivated to protect ourselves from these threats by maintaining our self-integrity.

 Self-Identity and Self-Affirmation

 Self-affirmation theory has three key ideas underpinning it.
-They are worth having in mind if we are to understand how positive affirmations work according to the theory.
+They are worth keeping in mind if we are to understand how positive affirmations work according to the theory.

-First, through self-affirmation, we keep up a global narrative about ourselves.
-In this narrative, we are flexible, moral, and capable of adapting to different circumstances.
+First, through self-affirmation, we construct a global narrative about ourselves.
+In this narrative, we are flexible, moral, and capable of adapting to various circumstances.
 This makes up our self-identity.
-Self-identity (which we’re seeking to maintain, as mentioned before) is not the same as having a rigid and strictly defined self-concept.
+Self-identity (which we’re seeking to maintain) is not the same as having a rigid and strictly defined self-concept.
 Instead of viewing ourselves in one “fixed” way, say as a “student” or a “son”, our self-identity can be flexible.
 We can see ourselves as adopting a range of different identities and roles.
-This means we can define success in different ways, too.
-Why is this a good thing?
-Because it means we can view different aspects of ourselves as being positive and can adapt to different situations much better.
+This means we can define success in a variety ways, too.
+Why is this helpful?
+Because it means we can view different aspects of ourselves as being positive and can adapt to new situations much better.

 Secondly, self-affirmation theory argues that maintaining self-identity is not about being exceptional, perfect, or excellent.
 Rather, we just need to be competent and adequate in different areas that we personally value in order to be moral, flexible, and good.